 - My practice is to empty one space at a time, wash or dust all of the surfaces (shelves, bins, drawers, closets and storage spaces), and return only what you need, or that you want to see there next year.

 If you do not need it, why are you keeping it?
 Retaining stuff that you don’t want actually adds a “burden” to your life.
 When you have a particular item of clothing in the closet that you haven’t worn for a few years, you think “I really should wear that”, and then you feel bad when you choose not to.
-If it weren’t there, you would be free from those feelings.
+If it wasn’t there, you would be free from those feelings.
 And you would also free up more room to replace it with an item that you would really want to wear.
-Not to mention that you could pass it on (to a friend or a charity shop) to someone who would really love to put it on every day.
+Not to mention that you could pass it on to someone (maybe a friend) who would really love to put it on every day.

 On a recent TV show, the guest stylist was describing how to focus on creating a “capsule wardrobe” because we only wear 20% of our wardrobe 80% of the time.
 So “spring cleaning” is an ideal time for you take a hard look at the other 80% of your wardrobe to see what you can eliminate.

-Hanging on to clothes that do not fit, really don’t make sense.
-If they are children’s clothes that have been outgrown, they won’t definitely fit next year – so why store them.
-If they are adult clothing from someone who has changed sizes, they are a constant reminder that we are trying to love the old self instead of the person we are today.
+It really doesn’t make sense to hang on to clothes that do not fit.
+If children have outgrown their clothes, they definitely will not fit next year – so why store them.
+Storing adult clothing for someone who has changed sizes is a constant reminder of loving the old self instead of the new person they have become today.
 Discarding old clothes really gives you a sense of freedom.

 Unnecessary possessions in your home start to “own you” rather than the other way around.
-These things require space (in your closets, cupboards or drawers), cleaning (because even if you haven’t worn or used it for two years it will be dusty), and moving around (to get at things you like more or simply just to dust).
-This is even more true of anything that requires repair or maintenance because it stays on your to-do list and distracts you from things you’d rather be doing.
-It wastes your energy!!!
+These things require space (in your closets, cupboards or drawers), cleaning (even if you haven’t used something for two years it will still be dusty), and moving around (to get at things you like more, or to dust).
+This is even more true of anything that requires repair or maintenance because it stays on your “to-do” list, and distracts you from things you’d rather be doing.
+Keeping unnecessary things around wastes your energy!!!

-If you need more inspiration for the task of de-cluttering, check out how Marie Kondo’s theory of “the life-changing magic of tidying up” can bring a “spark of joy” to you and your home.
+If you need more inspiration, check out Marie Kondo’s theory of “the life-changing magic of tidying up” and see how de-cluttering can bring a “spark of joy” to you and your home.
 And don’t forget to say “thank you” to all the items that you dispose of – either for the joy they have provided in the past, or the lesson they taught you about buying something you really didn’t need.
-And you will no doubt find an additional “spark of joy” because you have now made room for a few new things in your life, the type of things that add a fresh perspective to replace same-old, same-old.
+And you will no doubt find an additional “spark of joy” because you have now made room for a few new things in your life, and a fresh perspective to replace “same-old, same-old”.

 Spring cleaning is also a great time to tackle some of the other less frequently visited areas of your home: attic, basement, garage, or filing cabinets.

-The season of spring is like a re-birth, so it the best time to get rid of the stuff that you no longer, need, want or like.
-If the items are valuable, you can sell them on an on-line forum (e.g. Let-it-go, Kijiji, Craig’s list) or have a garage sale on the first weekend of nice weather when everyone is out walking your neighbourhood.
-If financial gain is not a factor, then take them to thrift shop and let the charity make some money, giving you even more reason to throw your “guilt” to the wind.
+The season of Spring is like a re-birth, so it the best time to get rid of the stuff that you no longer, need, want or like.
+If the items are valuable, you can sell them on an on-line forum (e.g. Let-it-go, Kijiji, Craig’s list) or have a garage sale on the first weekend of nice weather when everyone is out walking your neighborhood.
+If financial gain is not a factor, then take them to a thrift shop and let a charity make some money, giving you even more incentive to throw your “guilt” to the wind.

-To make “spring cleaning” more fun, I put on some of my favourite music, with the volume one notch louder than usual, and set some goals (e.g. fill X number of boxes in X hours).
-The rewards are chocolate cookies with tea for the first box and potato chips with a glass of wine (or beer) at the end.
+To make “spring cleaning” more fun, I put on some of my favorite music, with the volume one notch louder than usual, and set some goals (e.g. fill X number of boxes in X hours).
+The rewards are chocolate cookies with tea for every box that I discard, and potato chips with a glass of wine at the end.

-What do you do to make “spring cleaning” fun at your place?
+What do you do to make “spring cleaning” more fun at your place?
 What are your goals?
 Rewards?
+Is it your solitude time?
 Who pitches in to help?